markqvist/Reticulum/docs/source/understanding.rst

     Reticulum must be implemented with, and be able to run using only open source software.
 This is critical to ensuring the availability, security and transparency of the system.
 * **Hardware layer agnosticism**
-    Reticulum shall be fully hardware agnostic, and shall be useable over a wide range physical networking layers, such as data radios, serial lines, modems, handheld transceivers, wired ethernet, wifi, or anything else that can carry a digital data stream.
-Hardware made for dedicated Reticulum use shall be as cheap as possible and use off-the-shelf components, so it can be easily replicated.
+    Reticulum must be fully hardware agnostic, and shall be useable over a wide range of physical networking layers, such as data radios, serial lines, modems, handheld transceivers, wired ethernet, wifi, or anything else that can carry a digital data stream.
+Hardware made for dedicated Reticulum use shall be as cheap as possible and use off-the-shelf components, so it can be easily modified and replicated by anyone interested in doing so.
 * **Very low bandwidth requirements**
-    Reticulum should be able to function reliably over links with a transmission capacity as low as *500 bps*.
+    Reticulum should be able to function reliably over links with a transmission capacity as low as *500 bits per second*.
 * **Encryption by default**
     Reticulum must use strong encryption by default for all communication.
 * **Initiator Anonymity**